NEONScience/NEON-Data-Skills/_posts/2014-07-13-2_LiDAR-Data-Concepts_Activity2.md

 > Side bar: raster format that you are familiar with is an image...more about that...

 ## The Skinny --
-In short, when you go to download lidar data the first question you should ask is what format the data are in.
+In short, when you go to download LiDAR data the first question you should ask is what format the data are in.
 Are you downloading point clouds that you might have to process?
 Or rasters that are already processed for you.
 How do you know?
 1. check out the metadata
 2. look at the file format - if you are downloading a .las file, then you are getting points.